- How should I prepare for the Engineering & Tech Expo Expo?

 What should I bring to the Expo?

-A student ID or proof that you have at least a four-year degree is required for admittance.
+A student ID is required for check-in.
 Bring more paper copies of your resume than you think you’ll need.
-Don’t forget to get it critiqued by a Career Coach.
-It also helps to bring resumes in a padfolio so you have a pen and paper if needed.
+Don’t forget to get it critiqued by the Career Center.
+It also helps to bring resumes in a padfolio, so you have a pen and paper if needed.